platformsh/platformsh-docs/src/frameworks/drupal7/migrating.md

+---
-# Migrating an existing Drupal 7 site to Platform.sh
+title: "Migrating an existing Drupal 7 site to Platform.sh"
+weight: 3
+sidebarTitle: "Migrating"
+---

 Once you've setup the code for your site as a Platform.sh project, you will need to upload your existing database and files directories as well to complete the site.